2014 Teaching Academy Summer Institute

 Here's a story about one of our past TASI participants who has won a campus-wide Innovation In Teaching Award: http://ecals.cals.wisc.edu/2014/01/15/lsc-tas-backwards-approach-earns-her-an-innovation-in-teaching-award/

-The Teaching Academy is pleased to announce the 13th Annual Summer Institute on Teaching and Learning, a four-day experience in faculty development and curriculum innovation.
-This year’s Teaching Academy Summer Institute (TASI) will explore strategies for Teaching to Engage a New Generation of Learners.
+The Teaching Academy is pleased to announce the 14th Annual Summer Institute on Teaching and Learning, a four-day experience in faculty development and curriculum innovation.
+Our theme for this year’s Teaching Academy Summer Institute (TASI) is The Four I’s of Teaching: Intend-Inspire-Innovate-Invest.